kubeedge/website/content/en/blog/release-v1.3/index.md

 On May 15th, the KubeEdge community is proud to announce the availability of KubeEdge 1.3.
 This release includes a major upgrade for maintainability, which includes:

-- Edge pod log collection from the cloud
+- Collecting logs from pods at edge in cloud

 - Edge node and container monitoring

 - High availability of KubeEdge cloud components

-- Automation of edge node certificate issuing
+- Automated TLS bootstrapping for edge nodes

 - CRI-O and Kata container runtime support